 The Company carries its accounts receivable at cost less an allowance for doubtful accounts.
 On a periodic basis, the Company evaluates its accounts receivable and establishes the amount of the allowance for doubtful accounts based on history of past write-offs and collections and current credit conditions.
-Student receivables are written off as a charge against the allowance within two years after they graduate from their respective fields of study.
-The allowance for doubtful accounts is \$12,000 at December 31, 2022.
+Student receivables are written off as a charge against the allowance when students leave their respective programs of study.
+The allowance for doubtful accounts is \$200 at December 31, 2022.
 However, actual write-offs may exceed the allowance amount.